calemonte/basic-portfolio/README.md

 # basic-portfolio
-Basic personal portfolio page made as part of bootcamp HW1 (That Portfolio Though)
+Basic personal portfolio website made as part of bootcamp HW1 ("That Portfolio Though").